Deployment in Identity Security Cloud

 • To update the sourceConfigXml, use PUT https://sailpoint.api.identitynow.com/v3/connectors/:scriptName/source-config

-Use the .xml file as a 'file' form-data, and the configurations will be deployed into the Identity Security Cloud cloud.
+Use the XML file as a 'file' form-data, and the configurations will be deployed into the ISC cloud.

 Configure Source

-Now that we have a connector defined in Identity Security Cloud, we can leverage that to create a source based off that connector.
+Use the defined connector to create a source.
 You can follow the steps described in the documentation for a supported connector to create a source using the Identity Security Cloud UI.

 Upload Connector JAR(s) and Libraries

-Once the connector and sources are defined, you'll want to upload the packaged JARs in the user interface.
-When you upload these, they will be copied to the VA(s) which are associated with the particular source.
-They may take a while to upload, especially when you have many VA cluster members, so please be patient.
+Once the connector and sources are defined, upload the packaged JAR files in the user interface.
+When you upload these, they are copied to the VA(s) which are associated with the particular source.

 • Do not incur legal obligations.